elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A trap is a function in the handler object that gets called when a specific operation, like property access or function invocation, is performed on the target object wrapped by the Proxy.<br />
+  <div><strong>Interview Response:</strong> A trap is a function in the handler object that gets called when a specific operation, like property access or function invocation, is performed on the target object wrapped by the Proxy.
   </div>
   </div>
 </details>